 Please advise: The Office of Disability Services does not grant accommodations retroactively.
 If new accommodations are needed, you must meet with ODS to discuss adjusting your accommodation plan and may potentially need to provide updated documentation accordingly.

-**For those students with a documented disability who have been approved by Student Health Services for a single room as an accommodation, the single room housing rates will be set at the double room rate in the assigned residence hall.
+**For those students with a documented disability who have been approved for a single room as an accommodation, the single room housing rates will be set at the double room rate in the assigned residence hall.